TrabalhosPUCPR/GlobalCommodityTrades-BigData/README.md

 - [X] 5.
 (Medium) The maximum, minimum, and mean transaction price per unit type and year;

 - [X] 6.
 (Hard) The country with the largest average commodity price in the Export flow;
-o Important: a single country must be output in this solution!
+ - Important: a single country must be output in this solution!

 - [ ] 7.
 (Hard) The most commercialized commodity (summing the quantities) in 2016, per flow
 type.